As a true emergency and critical care

 No appointment is necessary.
 If you feel you have an emergency with your pet, please call us or come to the hospital immediately.
 If possible it is best to call before coming in so that a staff member can advise you on your particular emergency.

-We have a veterinarian and personnel on duty 24 hours a day, 7 days a week who are trained and equipped to handle any urgent care your pet has.
+We have a veterinarian and personnel on duty all of the hours that we are open who are trained and equipped to handle any urgent care you pet needs.
 Usually an emergency team consists of at least one veterinarian and several technicians working together to save a pet's life.
 Emergencies can be things such as rat bait poisoning, hit by car, and cesarean sections.
 If you ever feel that your pet needs emergency treatment do not hesitate to call or come in immediately.
 If possible it is best to call before coming in so that a team member can advise you on your particular emergency.